 Our credit risk management framework includes comprehensive credit risk policies for approval and management of credit risk, as well as methodologies and models to quantify these risks consistently.
 This is complemented by expert judgement by officers, regular credit reviews, and independent internal audit review.
 Early problem identification is emphasised.
-During 2008, credit underwriting criteria relating to retail and corporate lending were updated to reflect the changing economic conditions in our key markets.
-In addition, we were very selective in purchasing international debt securities.
-Portfolio reviews and stress tests were increased in order to identify vulnerabilities to the deteriorating credit conditions.
+Credit underwriting criteria are regularly updated to reflect prevailing economic conditions in our key markets.
+In addition, we remain selective in purchasing debt securities.
+Portfolio reviews and stress tests are conducted regularly to identify any portfolio vulnerabilities.